holdenlee/CoinLang/readme.md

     main = putStrLn (compile (std_trans 999))

 See ScriptDefs.hs for how to include various script functions.
+Important: always remember to flag constants with "con", else you will get a compilation error.

 Todo:

-* Compile if-then-else statements.
+* Test compilation of if-then-else statements.
+* Create a pay-to-script-sig transaction from a regular script.
+* (Optional) Make OP_VERIFY's manual (using an operator like (?))